fireblocks/py-sdk/docs/NetworkConnectionsApi.md

 Get a network connection

-Gets a network connection by ID.  **Note:** This API call is subject to Flexible Routing Schemes.
+Gets a network connection by ID.

+**Note:** This API call is subject to Flexible Routing Schemes.

 Your routing policy defines how your transactions are routed.
-You can choose 1 of the 3 different schemes mentioned below for each asset type:   - **None**; Defines the profile routing to no destination for that asset type.
-Incoming transactions to asset types routed to `None` will fail.   - **Custom**; Route to an account that you choose.
-If you remove the account, incoming transactions will fail until you choose another one.   - **Default**; Use the routing specified by the network profile the connection is connected to.
-This scheme is also referred to as \"Profile Routing\"  Default Workspace Presets:   - Network Profile Crypto → **Custom**   - Network Profile FIAT → **None**   - Network Connection Crypto → **Default**   - Network Connection FIAT → **Default**      - **Note**: By default, Custom routing scheme uses (`dstId` = `0`, `dstType` = `VAULT`).
+You can choose 1 of the 3 different schemes mentioned below for each asset type:
+  - **None**; Defines the profile routing to no destination for that asset type.
+Incoming transactions to asset types routed to `None` will fail.
+  - **Custom**; Route to an account that you choose.
+If you remove the account, incoming transactions will fail until you choose another one.
+  - **Default**; Use the routing specified by the network profile the connection is connected to.
+This scheme is also referred to as "Profile Routing"

+Default Workspace Presets:
+  - Network Profile Crypto → **Custom**
+  - Network Profile FIAT → **None**
+  - Network Connection Crypto → **Default**
+  - Network Connection FIAT → **Default**

+    - **Note**: By default, Custom routing scheme uses (`dstId` = `0`, `dstType` = `VAULT`).

 ### Example